 Joanna moved to Wales in 1985 and founded Beryl Productions shortly afterwards with her partner, producer/writer Les Mills.
 The couple have collaborated closely in the production of animated films and as educators ever since.

-Joanna is now a highly acclaimed figure in world animation.
+Joanna is now a highly acclaimed figure in world animation and was named Animation Laureate 2013 by ASIFA International.
 Her fine drawing skills, wonderful characterisations and her humour mark her out as a unique talent.
 Joanna has won a raft of top awards, including Emmys, Baftas and Jury prizes at all the major animation festivals.
-Two of her films, Famous Fred (1996) and The Wife of Bath (1998) have received Oscar © nominations.
+Two of her films, Famous Fred (1996) and The Wife of Bath (1998) have received Oscar© nominations.
 Her masterpiece, Britannia, a brilliantly biting view of British Imperialism, won her the prestigious Leonardo Da Vinci award in 1996, which was ironically presented by Prince Philip at Buckingham Palace!

-Joanna is a committed educator and is an Honorary Fellow at the Royal College of Art, London and University of Wales Newport and Honorary Doctor at the University of Wolverhampton.
+Joanna is a committed educator and is an Honorary Fellow at the Royal College of Art, London and University of Wales and Honorary Doctor at Middlesex University, London and the University of Wolverhampton.
 She continues to lecture and do practical workshops at major universities, film festivals in Britain and abroad.

-Joanna continues to direct commercials and has now started work on their new film Dreams & Desires – Affairs of the Art.
+Joanna is working on their new film Dreams & Desires – Affairs of the Art.